UtrechtUniversity/ricgraph/docs/ricgraph_script_writing.md

 three parts:

 1. Code for harvesting.
-This is done with `harvest_json_and_write_to_file()` which also writes the harvested json data to a file.
+This is done with `harvest_json_and_write_to_file()` which also writes the harvested JSON data to a file.
 It gets data from a source.
 1. Code for parsing.
 This is done with `parse_pure_persons()`, `parse_pure_organizations()` and `parse_pure_entities()` for persons, organizations and research outputs from Pure.
    It does data processing to get harvested results